venkyyuvy/venkyyuvy.github.io/content/projects/hello.md

 Graph based ML solution to observe and detect remote interference in 5G networks.

 ## 3. Network Milestone completion time estimation
 Model trees to predict the time to complete different milestones of network rollout project.
+[Publication](https://ieeexplore.ieee.org/document/10041312) in COMSNETS 2023; Best paper award in MINDS workshop

 ## 4. Traffic classification in Packet core
 Identify the mobile application and classifying the type of user actions (send/receive message, file transfer, voice or video calls) based on first few encrypted packets of TCP or UDP flow.